 \item[{\bf Q2[$\mb{q}$]}] For $q>0$ and processes $A$ and $M$ given in \eqref{doob}, the total variation of $A$, say $TV(A):=\int_0^1 |\df A_t|$, and the {\it quadratic variation} $[M,M]$ satisfy that

 \end{description}

-Although the condition Q1 seems {\it ad hoc}, we can give some easy-to-check conditions in some important cases where, e.g., $Q$ is a L\'evy process as well as Q2; see Section \ref{sec:Q} for details.
+Although the condition Q1 seems {\it ad hoc}, we can give some easy-to-check conditions in some important cases where, e.g., $Q$ is a L\'evy process satisfying Q2[$q$] for some $q>0$; see Section \ref{sec:Q} for details.